-The biggest downfall to an above water fishing light is that the majority of the light will be reflected off the water surface rather than penetrate through the water column.
+The biggest downfall to an above water fishing light is that a portion of the light will be reflected off the water surface rather than penetrate through the water column.
 This is most apparent by shining a light at the water and watching it bounce off the water and light up the neighbors house across the canal.
-If you are in a canal, your neighbors will not appreciate an above water light.
+If you are in a canal, your neighbors may not appreciate an above water light.

-This reflection requires above water fishing lights to be very high wattage (in excess of 1000W) to penetrate the water column the same as an underwater light would.
-In terms of power and light efficiency, above water lights are not a good option.
+This reflection requires most above water fishing lights to be high wattage to penetrate the water column the same as an underwater light would.

 - Water surface reflects the majority of the light

-- Requires very high power in comparison to the other options
+- Requires high power in comparison to other options

 - More likely to upset neighbors

-If your house is near other houses or on a canal, we strongly recommend not using an above water light.
+If your house is near other houses or on a canal, we recommend not using an above water light.
 Above water lights are more common on piers that are away from other houses.
-Even if you are fishing in deeper waters, it is better to mount an underwater light to your dock post than an above water light.
-This brings us to underwater lights for fishing at night.
+If you are fishing in deeper waters, above water fishing lights may be a good option unless you are able to mount an underwater light to your dock post.
+This brings us to discussing underwater lights for fishing at night.